 - Get up and move.
 Sedentary habits make things settle; motion keeps things moving.

 - Try colon irrigation, acupuncture, or massage therapy.

-- Perform a body cleanse.
-If your system is clogged up with junk and toxins, it’s not going to operate very well and chronic constipation might result.
-Checkout my all new body cleansing diet for help.
+- Consider a full body cleanse.
+A system clogged with junk and toxins is not going to operate at peak efficiency, and chronic constipation is one possible result.
+Any comprehensive body cleanse should include a solid body cleansing diet.

 - Egbunike IG, Chaffee BJ.
 Antidepressants in the management of chronic pain syndromes.
 Pharmacotherapy.
 1990;10(4):262-70.
 Review.

 - Ohtori S, Inoue G, Orita S, Eguchi Y, Ochiai N, Kishida S, Takaso M, Aoki Y, Kuniyoshi K, Nakamura J, Ishikawa T, Arai G, Miyagi M, Kamoda H, Suzuki M, Toyone T, Takahashi K. Transdermal fentanyl for chronic low back pain.
 Yonsei Med J. 2012 Jul 1;53(4):788-93. doi: 10.3349/ymj.2012.53.4.788.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.